Brewmaster Monk Patch 9.1 Changes Analysis

 Covenant Changes in Patch 9.1 for Brewmaster Monk

-At this time, there have been no Brewmaster-specific changes to Covenant abilities.
-However, there will be an extension to every Soulbind containing three new traits each, along with an additional Potency Conduit slot and choice between an extra Endurance or Finesse slot.
-Some of these traits currently offer absurdly-strong effects, such as Dreamweaver's Waking Dreams, Niya's Bonded Hearts, General Draven's Regenerative Stone Skin, or Forgelite Prime Mikanikos' Effusive Anima Accelerator.
+In addition, there is an extension to every Soulbind containing three new traits each, along with an additional Potency Conduit slot and choice between an extra Endurance or Finesse slot.
+Some of these traits offer very potent effects, such as Emeni's Pustule Eruption, Niya's Bonded Hearts, General Draven's Regenerative Stone Skin, and Forgelite Prime Mikanikos' Effusive Anima Accelerator.

 Legendary Changes in Patch 9.1 for Brewmaster Monk

-In Patch 9.1, every class will be receiving four new Legendary Powers to unlock with the Runecarving system.
-These four Legendaries will be separated into one unique to each Covenant that will interact with your Class Ability from it.
+In Patch 9.1, every class has received four new Legendary Powers to unlock with the Runecarving system.
+These four Legendaries are separated into one unique to each Covenant that will interact with your Class Ability from it.